Nippon Sheet Glass Stock Market Value

 Nippon Sheet Glass Backtested Returns

-Nippon Sheet Glass has Sharpe Ratio of -0.12, which conveys that the firm had a -0.12 % return per unit of risk over the last 3 months.
-Nippon Sheet exposes eighteen different technical indicators, which can help you to evaluate volatility embedded in its price movement.
-Please verify Nippon Sheet's Risk Adjusted Performance of (0.08), mean deviation of 0.2558, and Standard Deviation of 1.06 to check out the risk estimate we provide.
+Nippon Sheet Glass has Sharpe Ratio of -0.13, which conveys that the firm had a -0.13 % return per unit of risk over the last 3 months.
+Nippon Sheet exposes sixteen different technical indicators, which can help you to evaluate volatility embedded in its price movement.
+Please verify Nippon Sheet's Standard Deviation of 1.06, risk adjusted performance of (0.08), and Mean Deviation of 0.2558 to check out the risk estimate we provide.
 The company secures a Beta (Market Risk) of -0.14, which conveys not very significant fluctuations relative to the market.
 As returns on the market increase, returns on owning Nippon Sheet are expected to decrease at a much lower rate.
 During the bear market, Nippon Sheet is likely to outperform the market.
-At this point, Nippon Sheet Glass has a negative expected return of -0.13%.
-Please make sure to verify Nippon Sheet's jensen alpha, rate of daily change, as well as the relationship between the Rate Of Daily Change and period momentum indicator , to decide if Nippon Sheet Glass performance from the past will be repeated at some point in the near future.
+At this point, Nippon Sheet Glass has a negative expected return of -0.14%.
+Please make sure to verify Nippon Sheet's treynor ratio and rate of daily change , to decide if Nippon Sheet Glass performance from the past will be repeated at some point in the near future.

-Nippon Sheet Glass has near perfect reversele predictability.
-Overlapping area represents the amount of predictability between Nippon Sheet time series from 26th of November 2025 to 11th of December 2025 and 11th of December 2025 to 26th of December 2025.
+Nippon Sheet Glass has no correlation between past and present.
+Overlapping area represents the amount of predictability between Nippon Sheet time series from 28th of July 2024 to 24th of April 2025 and 24th of April 2025 to 19th of January 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Nippon Sheet Glass price movement.
-The serial correlation of -9.223372036854776E16 indicates that 9.223372036854776E16% of current Nippon Sheet price fluctuation can be explain by its past prices.
+The serial correlation of 0.0 indicates that just 0.0% of current Nippon Sheet price fluctuation can be explain by its past prices.

 Nippon Sheet Glass lagged returns against current returns